California CPA for Cost Segregation for Businesses

 Businesses can have this important study done with the help of an experienced cost segregation accountant.
 The California cost segregation study accountants from Cook CPA Group can help businesses increase their overall cash flow by advising them on cost segregation studies.
-If your business would like to learn more about how it can use the services of a cost segregation accountant, call Cook CPA Group at (916) 432-2218 today.

 Understanding Cost Segregation Studies for Businesses in California

 During cost segregation studies, personal assets that are grouped along with real property assets are identified for the purpose of tax reporting.
 Cost segregation studies analyze the costs that are associated with a building so that the portion of the cost that is considered to be personal property or land improvement can be isolated—these costs depreciate over a shorter amount of time and can have an impact on the amount of taxes that a business will have to pay.
 This study can be performed by companies that have constructed, purchased, expanded, or remodeled their real estate and would like to accelerate the deduction of depreciation and defer taxes.